Politics of Quebec: Quiet Revolution

-René Lévesque and "Sovereignty-Association"
+Quebec independence movement

 A non-violent Quebec independence movement slowly took form in the late 1960s.
 The Parti Québécois was created by the sovereignty-association movement of René Lévesque; it advocated recognizing Quebec as an equal and independent (or "sovereign") nation that would form an economic "association" with the rest of Canada.
 An architect of the Quiet Revolution, Lévesque was frustrated by federal-provincial bickering over what he saw as increasing federal government intrusions into provincial jurisdictions.
 He saw a formal break with Canada as a way out of this.
 He broke with the provincial Liberals who remained committed to the policy of defending provincial autonomy inside Canada.

-Pierre Trudeau's liberalism

 In reaction to events in Quebec and formal demands of the Lesage government, Lester Pearson's ruling Liberal government in Ottawa sought to address the new political assertiveness of Quebec.
 He commissioned the Royal Commission on Bilingualism and Biculturalism in 1963.
 Pearson also recruited Pierre Trudeau, who campaigned against the violation of civil liberties under Duplessis and the economic and political marginalization of French Quebecers in the 1950s.
 Trudeau saw official bilingualism in Canada as the best way of remedying this.

 In 1968, Trudeau was elected Prime Minister on a wave of "Trudeaumania".
 In 1969, his government instituted Official Bilingualism with the Official Languages Act which made French and English official languages and guaranteed linguistic minorities (English-speaking in Quebec, French-speaking elsewhere) the right to federal services in their language of choice, where the number justifies federal spending.
 He also implemented the policy of multiculturalism, answering the concern of immigrant communities that their cultural identities were being ignored.
 In 1971, Trudeau also failed in an attempt to bring home the Canadian Constitution from Great Britain at the Victoria conference when Robert Bourassa refused to accept a deal that would not include a Constitutional veto on federal institutions for Quebec.

 Trudeau's vision was to create a Constitution for a "Just Society" with a strong federal government founded on shared values of individual rights, bilingualism, social democratic ideals, and, later on, multiculturalism.
 As Liberal Justice Minister in 1967, he eliminated Canada's sodomy law stating "The state has no business in the bedrooms of the nation"; he also created the first Divorce Act of Canada.
 This government also repealed Canada's race-based immigration law.